Denis Noble: Awards and honours

 He has honorary doctorates from the University of Sheffield (2004), the Université de Bordeaux (2005) and the University of Warwick (2008).

 He is an Honorary Foreign Member of the Académie Royale de Médecine de Belgique (1993), of the Istituto Lombardo Accademia di Scienze e Lettere, and received the Pavlov Medal of the Russian Academy of Sciences (2004).
 In 2022 he was elected Foreign Member of the Russian Academy of Sciences and was also awarded the Lomonosov Gold Medal.

 Personal life

-Noble was born in London in 1936 to working-class tailors, George and Ethel Noble.
+Noble was born in London in 1936 to tailors George and Ethel Noble.

 He plays classical guitar and sings Occitan troubadour and folk songs (Oxford Trobadors).
-In addition to English, he has lectured in French, Italian, Performance with Nadau & Peiraguda Occitan, Japanese and Korean.
+In addition to English, he has lectured in French, Italian, Japanese and Korean.

 In popular culture

 In 2011, Alison MacLeod's story, "The Heart of Denis Noble", featuring a fictionalised version of Denis Noble recovering from a heart attack, was shortlisted for the BBC National Short Story Award.